adgianv/SoftwareEngineeringProjects/README.md

 - ⌾ **PushSwap**: Sorting Algorithm with limited moves allowed
 - ⌾ **MiniShell**: Bash shell written in C

-Feel free to explore each project's folder for detailed code and insights.
-Happy coding! 🚀
+Feel free to explore each project's folder for detailed code and insights! 🚀